jayeshjakkani/American-Football-Analytics-Application/README.md

 ### Description of each class and function:
 playseperator: takes the information regarding the team, datafiles, filter type and value and returns the dictonary with various positions.
 photoimposer: imposes the ratings of the players on the images.
 photocoordinates: defines the coordinates where the ratings needs to be present on the photos.
 datacollector: used to read the csv files.
 dataanalytics: this class takes formations and ratings as inputs and returns ratings of different players.

-backend source application: app.py

-afaarunner.py: integrates all the classes and gives the output for the ratings of players on images.
+backend source application: app.py afaarunner.py: integrates all the classes and gives the output for the ratings of players on images.

+### Use case of AFAA
+NC State has an upcoming football match with UNC.
+We have a data set of NCSU players and their previous matches.
+Now AFAA analyzes this data and suggest the best combination of players for the game.

 ### Tasks to be completed as a part Project 3: